MAHESH94944/Startup_Project/README.md

 Node.js + Express + MongoDB + Passport (Google OAuth) + JWT (httpOnly cookie) + ImageKit uploads.

 Auth flow: On login / register / Google callback we issue a 7‑day JWT and set it in a persistent httpOnly cookie `token` (and also return the token in JSON as a fallback).
-In production the cookie is: `SameSite=None; Secure`.
-In development: `SameSite=Lax; Secure=false`.
+Current cookie options: httpOnly + maxAge 7 days (no SameSite / Secure flags enabled right now).

 All stateful frontend calls MUST include credentials so the cookie is sent.